 City of Toronto pothole compensation

 Toronto car insurance are some of the highest in the province – but it doesn’t always help protect you in the case of hitting a pothole.

 Some cities and towns may pay for damages that occurred from driving into a pothole.
 There is a list of rules that determine the criteria for City of Toronto pothole claims.

 After you submit it, there will be an investigation.
 The City’s insurance adjusters will determine if they are responsible for your loss or damages.
 This can take anywhere from 30 to 90 days.
 If it is denied, you can proceed with legal action.

 Depending on the age and size of the pothole, they will decide who is liable.
 You can learn more about the “Minimum Maintenance Standards for Highways in the City of Toronto” (MMS) online.

 Potholes and insurance FAQs

 You may have to pay your car insurance deductible if you submit a pothole related claim.
 It depends on what your policy has listed in that section.
 If your insurer succeeds at getting reimbursement from the local government, you may receive the deductible back.

-It is possible to sue the city for pothole damages, but it’s not an easy feat.
+It is possible to sue the city for pothole damages, but it’s not easy.
 It’s challenging to succeed in suing the city because they have strict guidelines of what constitutes their liability.
 Note that if you face personal injuries and you’re waiting on the city, SABS may be available to support you.

-Hitting a pothole can cause tires to lose air because of the force or sudden shift of air inside the tire.
-It can cause a sidewall to blow out or the seal will be lost, therefore air will leak out.
+Hitting a pothole can cause tires to lose air because of the force or sudden air shift inside the tire.
+It can cause a sidewall to blow out, or the seal will be lost, therefore, air will leak out.